 1 Timothy 5:17 The elders who direct the affairs of the church well...

-• The apostle Paul made sure that the churches he established were left under the spiritual oversight of local church elders.
+• The apostle Paul made sure that the local churches he established were left under the spiritual oversight of elders.

 • Pastor Timothy in Ephesus (1 Timothy 5:17) had elders helping him “direct the affairs of the church.”

-• The New Testament pattern is a plurality of elders in each local church.
-This eldership is the broad-based spiritual leadership of that church.
+• The New Testament pattern is a plurality of elders (think team leadership) in each local church.
+This biblical eldership is the broad-based spiritual leadership of that church.
 From among those elders, one specific man will be the primary leader (generally, but not always, called “pastor”) of that church.
 For example:

 • Titus in Crete (Titus 1:5)